alexandrediasldev/Montreal-Snow/README.md

 theory:
 Has the theoric part of the solution without any library
 real:
-Has the pratical part of the solution using osmnx, networkx, pandas and numpy
+Has the pratical part of the solution using osmnx, networkx, pandas and numpy, plotly

 To install do pip install -r requirements.txt